Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Belfast is a great place for travellers to enjoy sightseeing, as the layout of the city and its public transport make it easy for visitors to get from the centre of Belfast to the surrounding suburbs within 20 minutes, even during rush-hour.
 Moreover, many of Northern Ireland's most famous and worthwhile sightseeing attractions are just a short drive outside of the city.

-For a more relaxing day of sightseeing, visit the Botanic Gardens with a book and a packed lunch, and then head to Falls Road or Shankill to see some of the world's finest political murals.
+For a more relaxing day of sightseeing, travellers can visit the Botanic Gardens with a book and a packed lunch, and then head to Falls Road or Shankill to see some of the world's finest political murals.
 Animal lovers should visit the Belfast Zoo to meet the famous prairie dogs that run free around the zoo's grounds as well as many other exotic and endangered animals; and opera lovers will be thrilled at the opportunity to visit the Grand Opera House for a tour or a performance.

 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.